Gowiem/terraform-workshops/intermediate-terraform/examples/planning/README.md

 ```

 We could yet again see the indication of a stale plan file if a similar situation happened again like tim putting in between a change before we were able to apply.
 The important thing here is that these mechanisms are Terraform attempting to take increased measures to keep your state and infrastructure safe, even at the cost of human interaction and workflows in certain situations.

-These are some indications that putting Terraform into more automated, pipeline, CI/CD workflows makes A LOT of sense.
-Your instructor highly recommends doing so from the very beginning of any project, no matter how complex or simple the project.

 # DESTROY